day8/re-frame/docs/EPs/0001-CaptureHandlerMetadata.md

 ## Method

-A new API registration macro `reg` will be added and
-it will become the prefered method of registering all handlers.
+A new API registration macro `reg` will be added and it will become the prefered method of registering all handlers.
 The existing 7 registration functions will ultimately be deprecated.

-`reg` will take one argument, a map, which captures the handler aspects of the handler.
+`reg` will take one argument, a map, which captures all aspects of the handler.

 The argument to `reg` can also be a vector of maps to allow